-A woman about the same height and build as Amy but with shoulder length white hair and glasses was waiting for them at the door.
+A woman about the same height and build as Amy but with chin length white hair and glasses was waiting for them at the door.
 Amy assumed correctly that it was Maddy.
-She was smiling and wearing a floor length kaftan with a tropical flower print and had three cold bottles of Trumer in her hands.
+She was smiling and wearing a floor length skirt with a tropical flower print and a loose fitting solid color tunic.
 Tubbs smiled back at her and said to Amy while still looking at Maddy, "That's my girl there.
 Isn't she pretty?"
 Amy agreed.
 Maddy was pretty.
 Tubbs maneuvered Amy's bag from the truck and headed toward the door.
 Amy followed with Liza in her crate meowing.